andreyt98/frontend-SASS_WEBPACK-boilerplate/README.md

 - Clone or download this repo.
 - Install Nodejs if you don't have it.
-- Run npm install
+- Run: 'npm install'
-- Run gulp to make Sass start warching for changes
+- Run: 'gulp' to make Sass start warching for changes
-- Also, run gulp uglifyjs to minify your JS code
+- Run: 'gulp uglifyjs' to minify your JS code
+- Start coding!